 - 32. The advanced level is intended for searching larger, international patent collections.
-Classification of patent documents at the advanced level is not mandatory, but any industrial property office can choose to use the entries of the advanced level for classifying its published patent documents.
+Classification of patent documents at the advanced level is not mandatory, but any Any industrial property office can choose to use use the entries of the the advanced level for classifying its published patent documents.
 The more detailed subdivisions of the advanced level are compatible with the core level and represent its more extensive elaboration (i.e. additional subgroups of the IPC).
-The advanced level may contain new entries at the subclass and main group levels which will only subsequently become part of the core level in a new edition thereof. - 33.
+In general, the advanced level comprises all core level entries.
+However, since the advanced level is revised more frequently than the core level, it The advanced level may contain new entries at the subclass and main group levels which will only subsequently become part of the core level in a new edition thereof.
+Similarly, the core level may, in exceptional cases, still comprise entries that have already been deleted in the advanced level. - 33.
 Revision amendments to the advanced level are prepared through an accelerated procedure and are continuously introduced into the advanced level.